Composed by Benny Goodman; head arrangement worked out by Benny Goodman and the members of his Sextet.

 (*) The group that made these recordings was comprised of seven musicians.
 The original Columbia 78 rpm disk that contained “Breakfast Feud” which was issued in 1941 (pictured above), carried the identification of the group as Benny Goodman …and His Sextet featuring Count Basie.

 (**) All of the Charlie Christian guitar solos heard in the composite presented here were recorded on January 15, 1941.
 As best I can tell, that composite is made up of the intro and first chorus, Williams’s solo, Benny’s solo, Basie’s solo and Charlie Christian’s first chorus from the first take recorded on January 15, 1941, CO-29512-4.
 Christian’s second chorus is from the second take, CO-29512-3.
 His third chorus is from the fourth take that was issued by Columbia in 1941, CO-29512-2.
 Christian’s fourth chorus is the third take, CO-29512-1.
-The tenor saxophone solo by Georgie Auld on the composite and remainder of the performance also come the fourth take.
+The tenor saxophone solo by Georgie Auld on the composite and remainder of the performance also come from the fourth take.

 (1) It appears that there are no less than eight separate full takes of “Breakfast Feud” extant, including three from December 19, 1940.
 That group had Ken Kersey on piano and Harry Jaeger on drums.
 For those who are interested in hearing all eight of these takes separately, they are included in the marvelous four CD set Charlie Christian – Genius of the Electric Guitar, Columbia Legacy B-2011 (2002).
 That set also includes most of the recordings Charlie Christian made with Benny Goodman, with excellent liner notes.